 - Wiltshire Horn

-Rachel Koski Nielsen from Pennsylvania, now farming in Minnesota on July 18, 2014:
+Rachel Koski Nielsen from from PA, now homesteading in MN on July 18, 2014:

 Love this hub :) Very well written and organized, and on a topic I feel strongly about.
 I raised a small flock of Hog Island when I lived in PA.
 I also crossed the ram with some Dorset ewes and the hybrid vigor was impressive.
 Now, out in Minnesota, I have some Polypays and Barbados.
 Would love to get Hog Islands again!